-The Canadian Alliance of Physiotherapy Regulators (The Alliance) must review your credentials to determine whether your education and experience is substantially equivalent to (that is, evaluated to be equal to) that of Canadian educated physiotherapists.
+The Canadian Alliance of Physiotherapy Regulators (The Alliance) must review your credentials to determine whether your education and experience is substantially different than that of Canadian educated physiotherapists.
 Please contact The Alliance to obtain an application form and a list of necessary documents for the review of your credentials.
 Their address is listed at the end of this document.

-If The Alliance finds that your credentials are substantially equivalent to a Canadian educated physiotherapist you will be eligible to register for Part 1: Written Component of the Physiotherapy Competency Examination (PCE).
+If The Alliance finds that your credentials are not substantially different than a Canadian educated physiotherapist you will be eligible to register for Part 1: Written Component of the Physiotherapy Competency Examination (PCE).

-The Alliance uses the following three criteria to determine if your education and experience is substantially equivalent:
+The Alliance uses the following five criteria to determine if your education and experience is substantially equivalent:

-- Proof of language proficiency in English or French.
+- Proof of language fluency in English or French

 You must show that you can understand, speak and write either English or French.
-If the language of your physiotherapy education was English or French you are exempt from language assessment.
+If the language of your physiotherapy education was English or French and it was completed in an approved country, you are exempt from language assessment.
 If you did not complete your physiotherapy education in English or French, you must write one of the following tests to prove your language fluency in English or French.
 You may be able to write these tests in your country before you come to Canada, but your test scores are valid for only two years.
 The test scores must be sent directly by the testing institution to The Alliance.

 The Alliance will accept any one the following tests as proof of language proficiency: